saipraveen-ai/AI-ML/Module2/README.md

-# Module 2: Multi-Agent Systems and Agentic Architecture
+# Module 2: Generative AI & Large Language Models (LLMs)

 ## Overview
-This module explores multi-agent systems and agentic architecture, focusing on communication protocols and real-world use cases.
-It also introduces AutoGen for research automation and data visualization.
+This module explores the capabilities of Large Language Models (LLMs) and their applications in various domains.
+It also introduces function calling, prompt engineering, and fine-tuning techniques.

 ## Topics Covered
-- What are multi-agent systems?
-- Agentic architecture and design principles
-- Communication protocols between agents
-- Real-world use cases (e.g., stock trading, recommendation systems)
+- Introduction to LLMs: ChatGPT, Claude, Gemini, Llama, Mistral
+- Function Calling in LLMs
+- Prompt Engineering Techniques
-- **Constructing and Optimizing Multi-Agent Systems with AutoGen**
+- Fine-tuning and Knowledge Augmentation

 ## Hands-On Activities
+- Experimenting with prompt engineering
+- Fine-tuning an LLM for a specific task
-- Building a simple Multi-Agent System
+- **Building a knowledge-augmented chatbot**

-- **Using AutoGen for research automation and data visualization**
+## Recommended Resources
+- Complete Generative AI Course with LangChain and HuggingFace
+- Master Generative AI with LangChain and Hugging Face